gmulea1/gmulea1.github.io/project_2/project2.md

 ### Maryland Elevation Polygons
 ![](MD_poly.png)

 The last elevation map I made uses polygons to represent elevation.
-First I split the original DEM into 5 different catagories based on elevation and then I polyginized the raster.
+I split the original DEM into 5 different catagories based on elevation and then I polyginized the raster.